-Presentation, discussion and study of personal development issues.
-Topics may include employability skills, motivation, values clarification, decision making, self-esteem and current issues.
-Units will vary depending on topic and number of meetings scheduled.
-Intended for students wishing to deal with issues relating to their own personal development and/or helping others with these issues.
-This course may be taken 4 times.
+Presentation, discussion and study of professional and personal development issues.
+Topics include employability skills, values clarification, motivation, responsibility and accountability, self esteem, time management, goal setting, personal financing, resume writing, and interviewing skills.
+Intended for students wishing to deal with issues relating to their own professional and personal development and/or helping others with these issues.
 Lecture.
 Pass/no pass only.
 Transferable to CSU.